 Biotium offers a large selection of highly fluorescent and photostable stains to visualize cell boundaries and morphology in multicolor staining experiments.
 To select the cell surface stain that is right for you, read about the different types of stains below, and consult the selection table at the end of the page.

-CellBrite™ Fix Membrane Stains are fluorogenic reactive membrane dyes that rapidly accumulate at the plasma membrane and react covalently with membrane proteins for stable labeling.
-Staining is single-step, no wash and rapid, taking only 15 minutes.
-CellBrite™ Fix can be used to stain mammalian cells, yeast, and bacteria.
+CellBrite® Fix Membrane Stains are reactive membrane dyes that rapidly accumulate at the plasma membrane and react covalently with membrane proteins for stable labeling.
+The single-step staining protocol is rapid, takes only 15 min, and washing is not required.
+CellBrite® Fix can be used to stain mammalian cells, yeast, and bacteria.

 Find the right stain for your application or workflow: To compare and choose the right stain for your application, see the table below.

 For more details, also see our Membrane & Cell Surface Stains Comparison or download the Membrane & Cell Surface Stains Selection Guide.
 Also see our Tech Tip: Five Steps to Successful Cell Membrane Staining and Imaging.